 In university, I would say wine is the least consumed type of alcohol.
 Wine is one of those things where you either love it or you hate it, and you just try to like it to look cool.
 There is also the issue of price/versus intoxication ratio.
 It is not the preferred alcohol choice to get hammered.
-However, wine is a noble drink to study and make a passion.
+However a nice glass of wine is a noble drink to study.
 Or simply a social tool to shine with friends and loved ones.

 Red or White?